walls-of-doom/walls-of-doom/README.md

 ### CMake

-You need an installation of CMake in order to build and install the project.
+You need an installation of CMake in order to build the project.
-The suggested 2.8.7 version in the CMake files distributed with the project may not be enough for what we use.

 ### An ANSI C compiler